Arrow Functions

 console.log(greet("Eric")); // prints out Hello Eric!

-In this function, the name argument to the greet function is used inside the function to construct a new string and return it using the return statement.
+function is used inside the function to construct a new string and return it using the return

 In case that the function only receives one argument, we can omit the parenthesis: